sjp38/linux/Documentation/RCU/rculist_nulls.rst

 2) Insertion algorithm
 ----------------------

-We need to make sure a reader cannot read the new 'obj->obj_next' value and previous value of 'obj->key'.
+We need to make sure a reader cannot read the new 'obj->obj_node.next' value and previous value of 'obj->key'.
 Otherwise, an item could be deleted from a chain, and inserted into another chain.
 If new chain was empty before the move, 'next' pointer is NULL, and lockless reader can not